- ABSTRACT SUBMISSION: April 28, 2026

 Session 03 - Emerging trends and innovations in air pollution research

 Air pollution remains a significant threat to both public health and the environment.
 Rapid industrialization, urbanization, and increased transportation have intensified this issue, demanding innovative solutions to mitigate its adverse effects.
 During this session, we will delve into the emerging trends and explore pioneering research that addresses air pollution at various scales, ranging from local to global.
+On this session you will explore the latest advancements and cutting-edge research in the field of air pollution.
+This session aims to bring together scientists, researchers, policymakers, and industry experts to share their knowledge, experiences, and insights into tackling one of the most pressing global environmental challenges.

 Session 04 - Emissions Inventories, Models, and Processes